If the Fishing Shoe Fits...

 From flip-flops and sandals to boat shoes and boots, the footwear options available to today’s fishermen are expansive.
 That’s “expansive,” not necessarily expensive!

-When it comes to fishing shoes, anglers want no aches, no pains, no slipping on decks and no soggy feet.
+When it comes to the latest fishing shoes, anglers want no aches, no pains, no slipping on decks and no soggy feet.
 Unusual styles, features and color schemes can match the individual preference of just about any angler.

 Recognizable shoemakers such as Columbia, Rugged Shark, Simms and Sperry sell models that cover a whole slew of styles, while other quality companies like AFTCO, SoftScience, Salt Life, Shimano and Xtratuf manufacture specific, limited designs.